BionBilateral/BBFrameworks/readme.md

 ###Subspecs

 See the wiki for more detailed information on each subspec.
-This is an extra sentence.

 - `BBFrameworks/BBCore`, subspec that everything else depends upon, including shared resource files
 - `BBFrameworks/BBFoundation`, contains functions, classes, and categories extending the `Foundation` framework